wangjuanmt/Java-Utility2.0/README.md

 designpatterns -- is for design patterns learned and used.

+testrail -- is for integration with TestRail.
+Updated Feb,7, 2017

 Will add in practice afterwards.
 First edit, in 30th, Dec, 2016, Juan.